 Greens, in particular, grow very quickly and can make up a large part of your Spring harvest.

 Now that you know which foods are in season, it’s time to start cooking!
+(Eating them raw is also a great option!)
 Here are some delicious seasonal recipes to get you started.
-Some are plant based and some also include meat – whichever you choose, they’re all delicious.
+Some are plant based and others include meat – whichever you choose, they’re all delicious.

 - Cream Cheese Parmesan Asparagus Spears